 In the same way that furthering your education in any other field makes you more equipped to be successful in that field, furthering your education in investing is the best way to learn how to choose the right companies at the right time.

 In the long run, this type of knowledge can pay for itself many times over.

-Here, you will learn the strategies that myself and other Rule #1 investors have used to find great companies at bargain prices and earn upwards of 15% returns each year.
+Consider joining me at my next Virtual Investing Workshop where you can dive deeper into the strategies that myself and other Rule #1 investors have used to find great companies at bargain prices.

 This is the best way for investors at every point in their journey to take the next step.
 Whether you’re just starting out, or you want to know how to manage your portfolio in the current climate, I’ll help you set yourself up for success.

 Phil Town is an investment advisor, hedge fund manager, 3x NY Times Best-Selling Author, ex-Grand Canyon river guide, and former Lieutenant in the US Army Special Forces.
 He and his wife, Melissa, share a passion for horses, polo, and eventing.
 Phil’s goal is to help you learn how to invest and achieve financial independence.